EmergingMarketWatch

 GDP growth

 GDP growth clocked in at 5.1% y/y in the first three quarters of 2024, leading the government to upgrade its full-year growth forecast to 4.8%-5.3%, from the initial target of 4.0%-5.0%, largely due to better-than-expected activity in agriculture and construction sectors.
-For 2025, growth was expected to remain solid at 4.5%-5.5%.
+For 2025, growth was expected to remain firm at 4.5%-5.5%.
 The BNM projects exports to remain strong on account of the global tech upcycle, which along with robust tourism and healthy household spending amid favourable employment conditions would keep the growth momentum intact in 2025.

 Exchange rate stability

 The central bank had previously ruled out adjusting its policy rate to prop up the currency.
 It has not given any clear signal that it would intervene this time around.
-However, BNM governor Abdul Rasheed Ghaffour last week said that the central bank stands ready to manage any spillover from global developments to domestic markets, including by ensuring sufficient liquidity in the domestic foreign exchange market.
+However, BNM governor Abdul Rasheed Ghaffour last month said that the central bank stands ready to manage any spillover from global developments to domestic markets, including by ensuring sufficient liquidity in the domestic foreign exchange market.

 Conclusion